mendicant/mendicantuniversity.org/_posts/activities/2012-11-29-clojure-study-day.markdown

 reviews are also encouraged: just post a gist for us to look at.

-Most of us are Clojure newbies, but we welcome people of all skill levels.
+Most of us are Clojure newbies, but we welcome people of all skill levels.If you have questions about this event, please ask them on the mailing list.

-If you have aquestions about this event, please ask them on the mailing list.
-Hope to see you participate!
+Hope to see you participate, and happy hacking!

 [clojure]:  http://clojure.org/
 [list]:     http://lists.mendicantuniversity.org/listinfo.cgi/community-mendicantuniversity.org